gregorprohaska/BlogTestForeverJekyll/_posts/2022-01-10-add-azure-ad-guest-user-to-azure-sql-db.md

 ## Issues
 - Check if your current installation of SQL Server Management Studio is support.
 Beginning with December 2021 you have to use SSMS 18.6 or later to use Azure Active Directory authentication with MFA (see [MS-Docs](https://docs.microsoft.com/en-us/azure/azure-sql/database/authentication-mfa-ssms-overview)).
-- You can use Azure Data Studio as well (wich I haven't found documented)
+- You can use Azure Data Studio as well (which I haven't found documented)
 - To enforce MFA you have to setup [Conditional Access](https://docs.microsoft.com/en-us/azure/azure-sql/database/conditional-access-configure)